barshociaj/ThreeBalance/PRIVACY_POLICY.md

 The Application retrieves your usage and allowance data from Three (3 UK) and also stores these in local cache.

-In addition the Application accesses the log of your phone calls and messages using built-in Android application interfaces.
-This information is used to display the log along with estimated prices to you in the experimental mode.

 ## Third parties
 The Application emulates browser connection between you and 3 (Three UK) servers.
 No information is exchanged with any other parties.
 Please note I am not affiliated with 3 in any way and have no control over how 3 uses your information.